Philippines vows fair probe after Vietnamese fishermen killed

-Two crew died and five were arrested on Saturday about 30 miles (48 km) off Pangasinan, northwest of Manila, after the navy corvette encountered Vietnamese vessels deep in the Philippines’ 200 nautical mile exclusive economic zone, according to its foreign ministry.
+Two crewman died and five were arrested on Saturday about 30 miles off Pangasinan, northwest of Manila, after the navy corvette came across Vietnamese vessels deep in the Philippines’ 200 nautical mile exclusive economic zone, according to its foreign ministry.

-Foreign Secretary Alan Peter Cayetano made the assurance to his Vietnamese counterpart in New York on the sidelines of the United Nations General Assembly.
+The assurance was made by Foreign Secretary Alan Peter Cayetano to his Vietnamese counterpart in New York on the sidelines of the United Nations General Assembly.

 “We would like to offer our sympathies over the unfortunate loss of life and give you our assurance that we will conduct a fair and thorough investigation into this matter,” Philippine Foreign Ministry spokesman Robespierre Bolivar told reporters on Monday, quoting Cayetano.